ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 Advanced join/leave flows:
-: In this document, all adds / removes / joins / leaves are initiated from within the group, since this aligns well with MLS.
-Messaging application support a variety of other flows, some of which this protocol will need to support.
+: In this document, all adds / removes / joins / leaves are initiated from within the group, or by a new joiner who already has permission to join, as this aligns well with MLS.
+Messaging applications support a variety of other flows, some of which this protocol will need to support.